(Disclosure: Some of the links below may be affiliate links)

-I am not worried enough with all this information to stop using Revolut.
-Many companies are going through something like this when they grow up.
+I am not worried enough about all this information to stop using Revolut.
+Many companies go through something like this when they grow up.
 Moreover, some of the news have debatable sources.
 However, this is still something I would worry about if I were to transfer a lot of money through Revolut.

 User Reviews – Wise vs Revolut

 Finally, we can also look at actual user reviews for both companies.
 I use Trustpilot as a reference (in January 2020).
 Trustpilot is generally the place that has the most high-quality reviews for such services.